The 20 Best Apraxia Doctors in Japan

 Experienced in Apraxia

-Toshihisa Anzai practices in Sapporo, Japan.
+Toshihisa Anzai practices practicing medicine in Japan.
 Mr. Anzai is rated as an Experienced expert by MediFind in the treatment of Apraxia.
-His top areas of expertise are Heart Failure, Sarcoidosis, Cardiomyopathy, Aortic Valve Replacement, and Transcatheter Aortic Valve Replacement (TAVR).
+He is also highly rated in 35 other conditions, according to our data.
+His clinical expertise encompasses Heart Failure, Sarcoidosis, Cardiomyopathy, Aortic Valve Replacement, and Transcatheter Aortic Valve Replacement (TAVR).

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.